Criteria and eligibility

 In 2013, SFU adopted and adapted the Carnegie definition of community engagement, describing it as the process of collaboration between institutions of higher education and their larger communities for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.
 To read more, please see: What is Community Engagement?

-As the Initiative is primarily designed to seed new activities, the duration of funding will be a maximum of one year.
+As the CEI is primarily designed to seed new activities, the duration of funding will be a maximum of one year.

 - Interim staffing costs for new initiative development